micng2063/CS4315-K-means/README.md

 Completed on March, 9th, 2023.
 Python

 # How to run
+- unzip the file and move files from dataset folder to main folder
 - run kmeans.py with your Python of choice
 - enter name of the input text file and value of k cluster
 - an output.txt file will be generated in the same folder as the datapath